Demiez/iot-configurator/README.md

 The **Internet of Things (IoT)** describes physical objects with sensors, processing ability, software, and other technologies that connect and exchange data with other devices and systems over Internet or any othe communications networks.<br>

-**IoT Configurator (iotcon)** is planned to be a part of the IoT generic data for any system and can be seen as separate IoT system or as IoT subsystem and freely integrated due to the possibility of addition of specific protocols (opcua, modbus, rmq, mqtt, insite and so on), which are implemented through DataSource abstraction, management of required connectors via **Indicators** as high-level abstraction over sensor/publishers and variables, orchestrating low-level modules in Transaction-Orchestrator pipe for futher data processing from edge devices. **Iotcon** ensures that required IoT data lifecycle is processed quickly via connector modules, logically organized through local events and can be operated on at any enterprise level.<br>
+**IoT Configurator (iotcon)** is planned to be a part of the IoT generic data for any system and can be seen as separate IoT system or as IoT subsystem and freely integrated due to the possibility of addition of specific protocols (opcua, modbus, rmq, mqtt, insite and so on), which are implemented through DataSource abstraction, management of required connectors via **Indicators** as high-level abstraction over sensor/publishers and their variables, orchestrating low-level modules in Transaction-Orchestrator pipe for futher data processing from edge devices. **Iotcon** ensures that required IoT data lifecycle is processed quickly via connector modules, logically organized through local events and can be operated on at any enterprise level.<br>

 **Why indicators?** - in my opinion, current IoT state is quite complicated to the end-user, it still remains interconnection of unknown terms.
 With **Indicators** it's quite evident, that there is some data, which indicates some part of flow (it will relate 1:1 to IoT `variable` in scope of specific `connector`).
-With use of `Indicator` user doesn't really care of connector setup (like sensor taking some data and passing it to publisher) and only focuses on data with specific unit measurement and class.
+With use of `Indicator` user is focused only on data, but not connector setup with separate variables. `Indicators` still maintain the configuration part for sensor and publisher, because connector modules are required to process data.
 So in fact `Indicator` flow should be close to [Global Variable Devices](https://docs.devicewise.com/Content/Products/GatewayDevelopersGuide/Devices/DeviceTypes/GlobalVariables/Global-Variables-device.htm) for basic understanding of the idea<br>

 ## dev documentation

 - [Monorepo Setup and Management](./.docs/monorepo/README.md)
 - [Project libraries](./.docs/libs/README.md)
 - [Project board](https://github.com/users/Demiez/projects/2)

+# Double API documentation level

+Because of complexity of IoT Systems it's really hard to maintain full understanding of the available API.
+With the aim to approach to the maximal coverage (if it is possible to reach without prior knowledge) there are 2 levels of API functionality docs available:

+- `swagger API` - available via specific url (for example `domain/api/v1`) with models descriptions and out of the box UI to perform REST API calls
+- `postman collection` - available in `/.docs` folder and has coverage of main use-cases and combinations saved as examples

 # Design